Shobba/ios-challenge/README.md

 # iOS code challenge

 ## Description
-The goal of this challenge is to query the [giphy random roulette API](https://github.com/Giphy/GiphyAPI#sticker-roulette-random-endpoint) and display the resulting image in the playground either by simply assigning an NSImage/UIImage to a variable or by instantiating an image view in the
+The goal of this challenge is to query the [Giphy random roulette API](https://github.com/Giphy/GiphyAPI#sticker-roulette-random-endpoint) and display the resulting image in the playground either by simply assigning an NSImage/UIImage to a variable or by instantiating an image view in the